MelonKony/millmint/content/utopia/landscape/boroughs/lola.md

 The climate is coastal and temperate, seeing mean temperatures of 20C in summer and about 5C in winter.
 Snow settles in Lola for one or two weeks in the winter, and for most of the season in the Esja Mountains.

+### Seispri

+The municipality of Seispri is [Tzipora's](/utopia/characters/) home.
+Historically industrial, today it is primarily settled by Southern and Eastern European migrants who arrived in the early 2020s.
+It is relatively material-poor and working-class, and is still marked by war ruins.
+It is known for its canvas industry.

 ### Esja Mountains

 The Esja Mountains are a range located north of Reykjavic, marked by Mt Esja at 910m above sea level, its highest point.
 The mountain is situated in the borough of Geofyourd, and has been settled up to 500m.
 Its iconic peaks are unusually light-coloured because of extensive Rhyolite deposits, a byproduct of volcanism.
 Esja is a popular hiking destination among locals, but can be dangerous in winter because of the greater risk of avalanches.